bdefore/bdefore.github.io/resume/index.md

 - ActionScript specialist 2005-2011.
 - Refocused as web technologist (RIP Flash) passing through Node.js, Rails, Angular, Meteor, React.
 - San Francisco Bay Area engineer both full-time and consulting 2006-2016.
-- New York City technology consultant from 2016 to present
+- New York City technology consultant from 2016 to 2020
+- Currently remotely working from Portland, Maine

 ## Selected Case Studies

 _Please note that the following is an abbreviated listing_

+#### Namely (2020-2021)

+Staff Frontend Software Engineer.
+Mentored a small team of engineers focused on React-based design system.
+Accelerated time-to-release by simplifying and renovating infrastructure and deployment flows.
+Retired legacy code by turned abandoned test suites green first.
+Wrote some new features too.

 #### Bizly (2019)